 In areas closer to mobile masts even simpler solutions such as wireless dongles may offer residents a reliable connection and the opportunity to connect up to 10 devices.

-However, it is worth mentioning that as with all radio-based systems, 3G and 4G services may be affected by a number of local factors, such as building materials, tree cover and weather conditions.
+On the whole, 4G provides a faster internet service than satellite and offers larger monthly data packages.
+The latency of a 4G service is usually lower compared to satellite.
+However, it is worth mentioning that 4G, as all radio-based systems, 3G and 4G services may be affected by a number of local factors, such as building materials, tree cover and weather conditions.

 When using this technology make sure to choose a tariff that will allow you comfortable browsing without exceeding capped limits, as the charges outside the allowance might be costly.

 Providers in Hampshrie include: